 Lisa carried her baby full term and had a quick and unmedicated labor.
 Today she is a happy momma of her rainbow* baby girl who she will one day tell about the wonderful uncle she never knew.

-If you have trouble conceiving and you suspect this has something to do with unresolved grief, plan a discovery call with me to discuss your case and see what homeopathy could do for you.
-There are many grief remedies and although Natrum Muriaticum may be just what you need, your case may require a different one.
+If you have trouble conceiving and you suspect this has something to do with unresolved grief, homeopathic treatment could give you the breakthrough you’ve been looking for.
+There are many grief remedies and although Ignatia or Natrum Muriaticum may be just what you need, your case may require a different one.
 I would love to find it for you.

 Up for more inspiration?
 Read Carine’s pregnancy story after her ectopic pregnancy.